 Overall, sugar alcohols tend to produce a lower glucose response than fructose, sucrose, or glucose (the most common nutritive forms of sugar).

-However, there is still debate as to whether the amount of sugar alcohols used will actually give you a net reduction in calories or not.
+However, there’s still debate as to whether the number of sugar alcohols used will actually give you a net reduction in calories or not.
 This is especially dependent on the type of sugar alcohol[*].

 Net Carbs in Sugar Alcohol